 MoboMoga Sake Bar is a non-traditional Izakaya like none other

-Rowdy Japanese crowds downing too much alcohol, indistinct chatter, simple homely dishes — an enjoyable ambience no doubt but what if an Izakaya even more fun?
+Rowdy Japanese crowds downing too much alcohol, indistinct chatter, simple homely dishes — an enjoyable ambience no doubt but what if an Izakaya was even more fun?
 Look no further than MoboMoga, the epitome of off-beat and quirky.

 Just stepping into the sake bar requires a bit of finesse to duck under the diminutive door, frame resting at chest level.